-“Role modeling is important, because there’s that sense that what you see is what you can be,” Poonam says.
-“Oftentimes, you have to find that capacity to realize, even though you don’t see someone like yourself, could you be that for someone else?”
+“Role modelling is important, because there’s that sense that what you see is what you can be,” Poonam says.
+“Oftentimes, you have to find that capacity to realise, even though you don’t see someone like yourself, could you be that for someone else?”

 Careers in risk